 • Is there a signed Voluntary Participation statement from the annual or initial assessment in the client file?

 D.a.2: The DDA assessment allows for entry and addressing of personal goals.
-An annual report is generated at DDA Central Office and annually reviewed by DDA management to identify assessments with one or more personal goals to verify personal goals are acknowledged and addressed.
+An annual report is generated at DDA Central Office to identify assessments with one or more personal goals to verify personal goals are acknowledged and addressed.
 Data are available in a computer-based system which provide 100% analysis of individual results.

-D.a.5: An annual report is created and reviewed by DDA management to verify that emergency plans are documented in waiver participants' PCSPs.
+D.a.5: An annual report is created to verify that emergency plans are documented in waiver participants' PCSPs.

-D.a.6: DDA management annually compares data on response rates to NCI questions and responses from waiver year to waiver year.
+D.a.6: DDA compares data on response rates to NCI questions and responses from waiver year to waiver year.
 DDA constructs pie charts for questions and analyzes the outcome of the survey with the HCA Medicaid Agency Waiver Management Committee and stakeholders.
 DDA uses this information to assist with the development of the Waiver training curriculum as well as to develop needed policy changes.

-D.c.1: Monthly reports are prepared and reviewed by DDA management for a review of the progress toward achieving 100% timely assessments of need.
+D.c.1: Monthly reports are prepared for a review of the progress toward achieving 100% timely assessments of need.
 The data is analyzed by comparing the actual number of assessments completed on time to the regional monthly targets and to the assessments that were due.
 Regional Waiver Specialists review Assessment Activity Reports on a monthly basis and send information to case resource managers for follow-up to promote timeliness of assessments.

 D.c.2: Person-Centered Service Plan Meeting Survey: A PCSP Meeting survey is mailed to waiver participants within one month of the PCSP planning meeting.
 This survey gives participants an opportunity to respond to a series of questions about the PCSP process.
-The survey is mailed from DDA Central Office based on a random sample representative of all waivers with a 95% confidence level and a +/-5% margin of error.
-Information collected is analyzed and reviewed by DDA management annually and by the HCA Medicaid Agency Waiver Management Committee.
+The survey is mailed from DDA Central Office based on a random sample representative of all waivers with a 95% confidence level with a margin of error of +/-5%.
+Information collected is analyzed annually at the HCA Medicaid Agency Waiver Management Committee.